 The sleeve of the SNAP.B is made of what appears to be a thin polyester or nylon fabric.
 The material seems adequate, but not great, for its intended purpose.

-Why Quality of the Sleeve Doesn’t Matter Much to Me
+Why the Quality of the Sleeve Doesn’t Matter Much to Me

 In reality, the sleeve, including its zipper, isn’t an issue for me.
 Why?
 Two reasons: